Measure rigidity and equidistribution for fractal carpets

 \subsection{The effect of changing prefixes}

 Finally, we record the following lemma which measures the effect of changing the prefix of a long random walk trajectory.
-We introduce the notation $\|\gamma_\sigma\|_{\mathrm{op}}$ to denote the operator norm, with respect to the Euclidean metric, of the linear operator $\gamma_\sigma$ acting linearly on $\Q_\sigma^{d+1}$ (this should not be confused with the notation $\|\gamma\|_\s$ used in Proposition \ref{prop:predictable growth} and Lemma \ref{lem:NormGrowthBound}).
+We introduce the notation $\|\gamma_\sigma\|_{\mathrm{op}}$ to denote the operator norm of the linear operator $\gamma_\sigma$ acting linearly on $\Q_\sigma^{d+1}$ (this should not be confused with the notation $\|\gamma\|_\s$ used in Proposition \ref{prop:predictable growth} and Lemma \ref{lem:NormGrowthBound}).

 \begin{lem} Given $a =(a_1, \ldots)$ and $ b = (b_1, \ldots)$ in $ B$, and given $n \in \N$, let

 Let $\s\in\Sue$ and

 Then \begin{enumerate} \item For $\s \notin \Sue$ we have $\gamma(a,n,b)_{\s} = \mathrm{Id}.$ \item There is $c_1>1$ such that for any $\s \in \Sue$, any $b \in B$ and any $n \in \N,$